 2.38% - it’s about the chances Vegas gives either the Giants or Jets of winning this year’s Super Bowl, and it’s the fraction of time each week when you can get San Antonio’s Wood Fired Pizza.
 From 5-9pm on Friday nights, they park their oven in front of 132 Eagle Street in Greenpoint, and serve bubbly, charred pies for takeout and BYOB outdoor tables.

 Karasu always seems to be somewhere you don’t expect.
 Usually, that means running a Japanese speakeasy and izakaya in a back room of Walter’s in Fort Greene.
 And currently, it means operating a pop-up at 128 Meserole Street in East Williamsburg.
-Wednesday through Sunday until Halloween, they’re serving skewers and small plates, karaage fried chicken, and excellent cocktails at outdoor tables beginning at 5pm.
+Wednesday through Sunday until Halloween, they’re serving skewers and small plates, karaage fried chicken, and excellent cocktails at indoor and outdoor tables beginning at 5pm.

 Her Name Is Han is offering weekly ssambap bapsang sets Friday through Sunday.
 For $45, you can have pork belly, braised mackerel, and a bunch of sides delivered directly to your door.
 They also offer a drink supplement, which includes three beers and a bottle of soju for $20.

 In Hudson, the people behind the temporarily closed Lil’ Deb’s Oasis are currently running a pop-up called Fuego 69 at the Riverton Lodge.
 From 3-5pm, you can hang out in the hotel’s backyard and order drinks, or stop by for dinner between 5-9pm, when they’re serving dishes like buckwheat flatbread topped with buckwheat honey and fried buckwheat groats.
 69 cents from every dish is donated to local and national racial justice causes.